 The Change Management Task Force

-The Task Force should be a diverse group of 7 individuals who represent the various constituencies and geographies served by SuSanA.
-The individuals on the task force are appointed / selected ad personam and not as representatives of their organisations.
-There will be two empty seats supplementary to the seven that are reserved for interested parties who may take a temporary and no-voting observational status at differing steps of the process.
+The selected Task Force consists of 8 members who represent the various constituencies and geographies served by SuSanA.
+The individuals on the task force were appointed / selected ad personam and not as representatives of their organisations.
+There are two empty seats supplementary to the eight that are reserved for interested parties who may take a temporary and no-voting observational status at differing steps of the process.
 These people may be invited or express an interest (e.g. out of the SuSanA membership, donor community or an international organisation).
 They participate as observers and may debate with the permanent members but may not vote.
-The permanent members will be individuals but should ideally also have a mandate of their respective organisations to carry out this work.
-Persons should remain on the task force for the duration of its work (approximately one year).
-As such, each member will need to meet a combination of geographic and constituency criteria.
-Task Force members are expected to be members/partners or potential members/partners of SuSanA.
-It is expected that in their work they reach out to others in their constituency to consult.
+The permanent members are individuals but also have a mandate of their respective organisations to carry out this work.
+The selected individuals should remain on the task force for the duration of its work (approximately one year).

-Criteria for the candidates/members of the CMTF are as follows:
+Criteria for the members of the CMTF were as follows:

 - Candidates should be existing or potential members of SuSanA

 - Candidates must be available (from the organisation as well as personally committed) for the duration of the process (approximately one year)